justinfrevert/risc-roll/README.md

 - The project does not use recursive proofs, as this is not currently supported in Risc0.
 Support for this will come soon, and we plan to implement it when ready.
 - Only one extrinsic(transaction) type is supported: balance transfers.
 Later, we could develop functionality to generate guest code out of Substrate pallets.

-## Rollup
-At this stage, our zkvm simply uses Rust code that is similar to the on-chain logic that is being represented.

 ## Project Overview
 Our project comprises the following components: